gauthamkolluru/resume/resume.md

 Building a log/file aggregator with the capability of dumping the aggregated logs to a single file basing on different log levels/keywords or forwarding them as an email to the concerned with simple mail setup configuration along with a scheduler to automate the same.

-_Working to implement AI for understanding the logs and write the gist to the target_
+_Implement AI for understanding the logs and write the gist to the target_

 Built a network security _threat analytics_ system involving scheduled multiple data transfers between different systems along with statistics based analytics system resulting in threat and compromise identification and subscriber segmentation.